The basic basics you need to know:

-Note that there's nothing in that about being attracted equally to all genders, or there being only two, or being sexual with more than one, or not being monogamous, or being unfaithful, or…
+Note that there's nothing in that about being attracted equally to all genders, or there being only two, or being sexual with more than one, or being attracted to your own gender, or not being monogamous, or being unfaithful, or…

 If it's not about someone's attraction / thoughts / desire / fantasies / etc etc, but something else, like how they identify to themselves or others, or having been sexual with more than one gender, we'll say something 'bisexual identified' or 'bisexual behaviour' unless it's already really clear.

 1. Similarly when you talk about sexual orientation, make it clear whether you're talking about attraction, identity, or behaviour – someone's thoughts, their words they use to describe themselves, or their sexual deeds.

 2. If it's sexual identity, make it clear that this will understate the number of bisexual people, because many, many more people are bisexual in their attractions, and even their behaviour:

 (Adapted from Rebecca Jones,* as republished in The Bisexuality Report)